googleapis/google-cloud-cpp/google/cloud/servicehealth/README.md

 # Service Health API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Service Health API][cloud-service-docs], a service to Personalized Service Health helps you gain visibility into disruptive events impacting Google Cloud products.
+This directory contains an idiomatic C++ client library for the [Service Health API][cloud-service-docs], a service that helps you gain visibility into disruptive events impacting Google Cloud products.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).